Relief rebates coming to B.C. drivers this spring

 If you had an active eligible basic auto insurance policy at any time during the month of February 2022, you'll receive a rebate.

 Our goal with this rebate is to provide financial relief to the largest amount of customers as possible.
-Exceptions include storage policies, golf carts, off-road vehicles, rental vehicles, trailers, temporary operation permits, commercial rental vehicles, roadbuilding and industrial machines, including forklifts and commercial trailers.
+Exceptions include storage policies, golf carts, collector vehicles, off-road vehicles, rental vehicles, trailers, temporary operation permits, commercial rental vehicles, roadbuilding and industrial machines, including forklifts and commercial trailers.

 How much is the rebate?